ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Uses equipment's unmodified cooldown and applies its own ICD.
 	- Has a config option to allow other ICD sources e.g. Fuel Cell to also apply.

+- Negative Feedback Loop: "Some incoming damage is dealt over time."

+- Pixie Tube: "Drop random buffs on using non-primary skills."
+	- Buffs attack speed, move speed, damage, or armor.
+	- Can be picked up by allies.
+		- Has a short pickup delay so you don't eat them all instantly.

 #### Tier-3 Item

 - H3AD-53T: "Your Utility skill builds a stunning static charge."